grafana/helm-charts/charts/tempo-distributed/README.md

 However, this setup is not fully functional.
 The recommendation is to use object storage, such as S3, GCS, MinIO, etc., or one of the other options documented at https://grafana.com/docs/tempo/latest/configuration/#storage.

-Alternatively, in order to quickly test Loki using the filestore, the [single binary chart](https://github.com/grafana/helm-charts/tree/main/charts/tempo) can be used.
+Alternatively, in order to quickly test Tempo using the filestore, the [single binary chart](https://github.com/grafana/helm-charts/tree/main/charts/tempo) can be used.

 ----

 ### Directory and File Locations

-* Volumes are mounted to `/var/loki`.
-The various directories Loki needs should be configured as subdirectories (e. g. `/var/loki/index`, `/var/loki/cache`).
-Loki will create the directories automatically.
+* Volumes are mounted to `/var/tempo`.
+The various directories Tempo needs should be configured as subdirectories (e. g. `/var/tempo/wal`, `/var/tempo/traces`).
+Tempo will create the directories automatically.
-* The config file is mounted to `/etc/loki/config/config.yaml` and passed as CLI arg.
+* The config file is mounted to `/conf/tempo-query.yaml` and passed as CLI arg.

 ### Example configuration using S3 for storage